Hotel Review: St Pancras Renaissance Hotel London, King’s Cross in London

-Past a noticeable security presence at the door, the casual reception is located in The Booking Office, which also hosts the hotel’s main cocktail bar.
+The casual reception is located in The Hansom, which also hosts the hotel’s main cocktail bar.
 Check-in was fast, efficient and a friendly concierge was at hand to answer any questions we had.
 Before we were escorted to our suite we were explained the impressive facilities on offer at the hotel: several bar, four restaurants, a spa, an indoor heated pool and a gym.

 The hotel has an impressive 12 categories of rooms in two different wings.
 Our junior suite was in the 38-room historic Chambers Wing overlooking the main concourse of the station.
 A long, slightly intimidating corridor brought us to the room.
 It was large and roomy with original features of a vaulted ceiling, fireplace gothic windows with a view over the station covered by heavy curtains that blocked out the light and the noise from the bustling exterior.